mercadolibre/css-style-guide/README.md

 ## File Names

-- Css base: base.css
+- Css base: base.css (all clases and elements commons of the project)

 - Don't use project's name for css base.

+	/* DON'T */
-Example sales.css
+	sales.css

+	/* DO */
+	base.css

 - Lowercase names and scripted the medium as separator.

+	/* DON'T */
+	baseIe7.css

+	/* DO */
-Example base-ie7.css
+	base-ie7.css

 - Component names from more than one word.

+	/* DON'T */
+	paymentMethods.css

+	/* DO */
-Example payment-methods.css
+	payment-methods.css

 - Name the components by name.

+	/* DO */
-Example bookmarks.css
+	bookmarks.css

 ## General Formatting